 The City Law School began life way back in 1852 as the Inns of Court School of Law, a combined effort between the four Inns of Court to deliver barrister training.
 Soon after the bar vocational training market was opened up in the late 90s, breaking the Inns’ monopoly, City University took over the course.
-It continues to be delivered mostly at the original Inns of Court School of Law campus in Gray’s Inn.
+Until now it has been delivered mostly at the original Inns of Court School of Law campus in Gray’s Inn.
 But City has now moved to a £30 million law school in Clerkenwell.
 The impressive new building includes a seven-storey glass tower, plus a four-storey brick building to adjoin it.
 All City Law School students will be located here.

 Doubtless this history is a major draw for some students.
-As one departing City BPTCer puts it: “They wrote the textbooks.
+As one departing City student puts it: “They wrote the textbooks.
 They’re in Gray’s Inn.”
-Indeed City’s course manuals, which are authored by its lecturers, are used by other BPTC providers.
+Indeed City’s course manuals, which are authored by its lecturers, are used by other Bar Course providers.
 Among those lecturers is Professor Stuart Sime, one of the country’s leading authorities on civil procedure, who students rave about.
-The facilities are also pretty good, with a modern library, lecture and tutorial rooms housed within the historic prime central London buildings.

 The mixed nature of the course is reflected in those who take it.
 Oxbridge graduates with starred firsts and pupillages lined up at the nation’s leading sets rub shoulders with candidates with considerably less impressive CVs who will face a battle to secure places in chambers.
-There are also a fair proportion of international students on the BPTC at City, many of whom will use the qualification to return to practice in their home jurisdiction.
+There are also a fair proportion of international students on the Bar Course at City, many of whom will use the qualification to return to practise in their home jurisdiction.